-SMEs and start-ups taking part in IoTUK Challenger South will achieve visibility and exposure for their companies with large players.
+SMEs and start-ups taking part in IoTUK Challenger South will achieve visibility and exposure for their companies with large players when they hack and pitch their products and ideas.
 There is also the potential for running trials or testing prototypes with specific challenge owners.
-SMEs will get the opportunity to network effectively over two days with peers, with the challenge owner companies, and with the judges, mentors and subject matter experts on hand.
+SMEs will get the opportunity to network effectively over the two days with peers, with the challenge owner companies, and with the judges, mentors and subject matter experts on hand.
 Each challenge owner has committed to having at least two members of staff at the event for support, assistance and further information or clarification on the challenge that you might need.

 The challenge owners will consider all ideas, and are keen to provide further support to help with development of promising solutions to their problems.
 Support may come in the form of a trial, cash prize or mentoring.

 Location and Date

 The Bradfield Centre, Cambridge Science Park, Cambridge.
 Monday and Tuesday September 17th and 18th, 2018.